Antzitene: History

 The name Anzitene corresponds to the Enzi of Neo-Assyrian texts.

 A document dated to 252 about the sale of a slave named Qardannaea Diane identifies her as being born in the district of Ortene, which based on later Syriac sources appears to be located in Anzitene.
 The people of Ortene apparently spoke neither Armenian nor Aramaic but rather their own language.
 (The name "Ortene" has been connected by Markwart to ancient Urartu but this is highly speculative.)
 However, the fact that Qardannaea had also adopted the name Diane in addition to her native name indicates that the region was under considerable Greco-Roman cultural influence at the time.

 In 298, the principality of Anzitene became a Roman subject.
 As a vassal of the kingdom of Armenia, the princes of Anzitene held the hereditary office of hazarapet, perhaps roughly corresponding to a chancellor, for a few generations.
-They were one of the more important narakhar families (compared to Ingilene which was relatively less important).
+They were one of the more important nakharar families (compared to Ingilene which was relatively less important).
 With the treaty of 363, the kingdom of Armenia changed sides to the Persians, while Anzitene and Sophene remained under Roman allegiance.
 The prince of Anzitene in 363 when the Persians took over Armenia was named Sałamut.
 The Armenian sources portray Anzitene and Sophene siding with the Romans as treason against the Armenian king, but in reality Anzitene had already been under Roman influence for over 50 years.

 After Arab Melitene surrendered to the Byzantines in 934, Anzitene became briefly divided.
 Its western highlands abutting Melitene were absorbed into Byzantine territory, forming part of the frontier theme of Mesopotamia, which straddled the Mouzouron range.
 Eastern Anzitene wasn't taken until 937, and then Arsamosata was besieged from 937 to 939.
 The Byzantines probably expanded the fortifications at Harput around this time.
 From this point on, Harput became the main center in Anzitene.